zllu2/iMSA_577/quiz/module8.md

   - Answer: 1944-06-06
   - Choices: June 6, 1944; 06/06/1944; 1944-06-06

-- Question 6.1: Which pandas function convert a column of datatime string to a column of datetime object?
+- Question 6.1: Which pandas function convert a column of datetime string to a column of datetime object?
   - Type: Multiple choice (single correct response)
   - Answer: to_datetime()
   - Choices: to_datetime(); strptime()